 Students are able to (1) demonstrate proficiency with the fundamentals of rhythm and beatmaking; (2) demonstrate proficiency with the fundamental techniques of electronic music creation; (3) exploit the potential of the internet as a creative resource and a means of dissemination of music and ideas; (4) demonstrate theoretical knowledge of and practical proficiency with the fundamentals of analogue sound synthesis and digital music production; and (5) demonstrate knowledge and critical awareness of historical and contemporary methods, genres and repertoire of electronic music.

-- Typically this unit is assessed in the following ways: (1) creative folio piece number 1; (2) creative folio piece number 2; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) creative folio piece number 1; (2) creative folio piece number 2; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)